TallKite/linnstrument-firmware/README.md

   WARNING FOR A DOUBLY-USED MIDI CHANNEL: If a channel is used by both splits, in the Per-Split display it's shown in red.

-DISABLE MAIN MIDI CHANNEL VIA NRPN

-Disable it by sending NRPN 1 or 101 with a value of 0.
-Must be in ChannelPerNote or ChannelPerRow mode.
-Using NRPN 299 to read the main midi channel reports a disabled main channel as channel 0.
-See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=8322723#p8322723.

-SET ARPEGGIATOR TO QUARTER-NOTE TEMPO VIA NRPN

-Send NRPN 236 with a value of 0.
-See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=6809095#p6809095.
-Can also be done via low row by sliding all the way to the left.

 LOCATING CCs

 A locating CC message can be sent immediately before every note-on, indicating the row and column.
 Code in your DAW can then assign a specific function to a specific pad, e.g. upper lefthand corner is All Sound Off, or each pad in the last column is a specific Bank Select message.
 Or use this feature plus a custom light pattern to create large drum pads for more easily playing drum midi.
 Or create a third split, perhaps a column of on/off buttons, or a vertical fader or two, or even a horizontal split.
 Accessed through the microLinn menu.

 On an actual guitar, middle-C played on the 2nd string 1st fret sounds very different when played on the 6th string 20th fret.
 Many guitar VSTis allow you to set the playing position (higher or lower on the fretboard) through keyswitches.
-Depending on your VSTi, it may be possible for code on your laptop to translate a locating CC to such a keyswitch and thus directly map the Linnstrument's columns to the virtual guitar's frets, making the guitar sound much more realistic.
+Depending on your VSTi, it may be possible for code on your laptop to translate a locating CC to such a keyswitch and thus directly map the LinnStrument's columns to the virtual guitar's frets, making the guitar sound much more realistic.
 (It may also be possible to do this without locating CCs simply by using Channel Per Row mode.)

   *Details: One type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
 The two types are selected in the microLinn menu.
 (On a LinnStrument 128, the 2nd type is never sent, and the menu option for it is hidden.)
 The two types should be different.
 If they are the same, they will be displayed in red.
 See CC SUGGESTIONS below for which CCs to avoid.*

   *Locating CCs are mainly for ChannelPerNote mode.
 In OneChannel mode the locating CC can locate a note-on but it can't locate the subsequent XYZ data.
 There's not much point in using them in ChannelPerRow mode, since the channel serves to locate the note.
 But locating via CCs has two advantages over locating via ChannelPerRow.
 One, ChannelPerRow forces you to give up full MPE, because two notes on the same row can't be bent independently.
 Two, locating by CC is unaffected by transposition, col/row offsets, etc. thus one can assign a function to a specific pad, like the upper left one.*

   *For cols 1-16, the CC's data value is (row - 1) + 8 * (col - 1).
 For cols 17-25, the data value is (row - 1) + 8 * (col - 17).
-Row 1 is the top row and column 1 is the leftmost column.*
+Row 1 is the top row and column 1 is the leftmost column.
+The CC is sent on the same channel as the note-on.
+Assuming the default 235 microseconds between USB MIDI bytes, sending locating CCs delays note-ons by 705 microseconds.*

   *If your DAW isn't programmable, download microLinnLocatingCCs.jsfx from the LinnWiki.
 It defines a rectangular region on the LinnStrument, within which it can either transpose each note to a specific note (good for drum pads) or transform it into a CC message in a variety of ways.
 It can also filter out other midi either inside or outside of this region.
 It runs natively in Reaper and can run in any Windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 (Hopefully someone can duplicate this effect in Max 4 Live, FL Studio MIDI scripts, and other platforms.)*